apache/dolphinscheduler/docs/docs/en/guide/task/datax.md

 - **Environment Name**: Configure the environment name in which to run the script.
 - **Number of failed retry attempts**: The number of times the task failed to be resubmitted.
 - **Failed retry interval**: The time, in cents, interval for resubmitting the task after a failed task.
 - **Cpu quota**: Assign the specified CPU time quota to the task executed.
 Takes a percentage value.
 Default -1 means unlimited.
 For example, the full CPU load of one core is 100%,and that of 16 cores is 1600%.
+This function is controlled by [task.resource.limit.state](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/architecture/configuration.html)
 - **Max memory**：Assign the specified max memory to the task executed.
 Exceeding this limit will trigger oom to be killed and will not automatically retry.
 Takes an MB value.
 Default -1 means unlimited.
+This function is controlled by [task.resource.limit.state](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/architecture/configuration.html)
 - **Delayed execution time**: The time, in cents, that a task is delayed in execution.
 - **Timeout alarm**: Check the timeout alarm and timeout failure.
 When the task exceeds the "timeout period", an alarm email will be sent and the task execution will fail.
 - **Custom template**: Custom the content of the DataX node's json profile when the default data source provided does not meet the required requirements.